-Hollin, G. orcid.org/0000-0003-4348-8272 (Accepted: 2025) Who should mark the homework?
+Hollin, G. orcid.org/0000-0003-4348-8272 (2025) Who should mark the homework?
 Concussion, conflicts of interest, and the constitution of expertise.
-Critical Public Health.
-ISSN 0958-1596 (In Press)
+Critical Public Health, 35 (1).
+2507854.
+ISSN 0958-1596

 Abstract

 Concussion in sport is increasingly understood as a public health crisis.
-A key facet of this crisis concerns claims that industry-funded research results in conflicts of interest that fundamentally compromises scholarship.
-This poses a particular problem for policymakers when adjudicating upon who counts as an expert and what do to with the evidence that they provide.
-In this paper, I explore these matters in relation to the ‘Concussion in Sport’ report produced by the House of Commons’s Digital, Culture, Media and Sport Committee.
+A key facet of this crisis concerns the claim that industry-funded research results in conflicts of interest that fundamentally compromise scholarship.
+This poses a particular problem for policymakers when adjudicating upon who counts as an expert and what to do with the evidence that they provide.
+In this paper, I explore these matters in relation to the ‘Concussion in Sport’ report produced by the UK’s House of Commons’s Digital, Culture, Media and Sport Committee.
 I ask, first, which stakeholders submit evidence to the Committee and, second, how evidence provided by those stakeholders is marshalled within the report itself.
 I show that, despite concerns about conflicts of interest, a significant body of interdisciplinary scholarship is submitted to the Committee.
 The report itself, however, understands academic scholarship as being both deficient and compromised, drawing exclusively upon epidemiological and neuroscientific work.
 I conclude by suggesting such an approach compromises the committee’s own hope for an increasingly expansive notion of expertise.

 Metadata